-After you graduate from an accredited institution, you will be eligible to sit for the national certification exam, administered by the National Board for Certification in Occupational Therapy (NBCOT®).
+After you graduate with a master's degree from an accredited institution, you will be eligible to sit for the national certification exam, administered by the National Board for Certification in Occupational Therapy (NBCOT®).
 After successful completion of this exam, you’ll be an Occupational Therapist Registered (OTR®).
 All states require licensure in order to practice; however, state licenses are usually based on the passing of the NBCOT® certification exam.

 Occupational Therapists earn a median salary of $81,910, according to the Bureau of Labor Statistics.
 Here is some other occupational therapist salary information, according to the BLS: